Award winning Broadcast Journalist and Producer based in London.

 Watch.

-A few examples of my work as a TV reporter & producer.
+A few examples of my work in news as a TV reporter & producer.

 Listen.